-CHARLOTTE, N.C. — The Charlotte Regional Limousine Association (CRLA) was recently founded by Jeff Canady, owner/operator of CLT Express Livery.
+CHARLOTTE — The Charlotte Regional Limousine Association (CRLA) was founded last month by Jeff Canady, owner/operator of CLT Express Livery.

 President: Tom Holden, Rose Chauffeured Transportation

 Treasurer: Cheryl Hosseini, Connections Transportation, Inc.

 The CRLA will focus at first to address the airport and the city on the following topics:

 1) Airport parking issues; 2) Inner-city and metro parking issues; 3) The benefits of being a legal operator.
 What exactly are they?
 4) Are the penalties severe enough for illegal operators?
 5) Addressing Charlotte City Council with a unified voice; 6) Association growth.

 The association meets the first Wednesday of every month.
 For more information or to join the association, contact Laura Canady at firstname.lastname@example.org.